CoPS: Conditional Prompt Synthesis for Zero-Shot Anomaly Detection: Additional Implementation Details

-\cite{chen2023april} builds on a frozen CLIP backbone and adds lightweight trainable linear layers to project patch features into the shared image-text space for finer alignment with compositional prompts.
+\textbf{APRIL-GAN} \cite{chen2023april} builds on a frozen CLIP backbone and adds lightweight trainable linear layers to project patch features into the shared image-text space for finer alignment with compositional prompts.
 It further maintains class-specific memory banks of normal references whose features are contrasted with test features to refine anomaly maps during inference.
 These designs allow APRIL-GAN to perform zero-/few-shot anomaly classification and segmentation without task-specific retraining.
-For a fair comparison with CoPS, we retrain APRIL-GAN using the official code, adopting the same backbone (ViT-L/14@336px), input resolution (\mbox{$518\times518$}), and experimental setting (training on VisA, testing on others).
+As APRIL-GAN adopts the same backbone (ViT-L/14@336px) and input resolution ($518\times518$) as ours, we evaluate it directly using the official implementation and pre-trained weights.